Linke Wienzeile Buildings

 The Linke Wienzeile Buildings are two apartment buildings in Vienna constructed by Otto Wagner in 1898-99 in the Vienna Secession style.
 They are both lavishly decorated with colorful tiles, sculpture and wrought iron.
 One house, at 40 Linke Wienzeile, has a facade covered with majolica, or glazed earthenware tiles in floral designs, is popularly known as the Majolica House.
 The second, at 38 Linke Wienzeile, is called the Medallion House, for the bronze medallions on the facade.
 It also features sculpted angels on the roof.
 A third building nearby, at 3 Köstlergasse, was the town residence of Wagner for a time.

 History

-As Vienna was expanding rapidly around its edges, in 1893 Wagner proposed a project creating a new channel for the Wien river, a tributary of the Danube, and a grand boulevard with new buildings to line it.
+As Vienna was expanding rapidly around its edges, in 1893 Wagner proposed a project to create a new channel for the Wien river, a tributary of the Danube, and a grand boulevard with new buildings to line it.
 His project was accepted by the city government in 1894.

 Wagner was very critical of the historicism of the buildings which lined the Ringstrasse, the famous circular main boulevard of Vienna, which he termed a "stylistic masked ball".
 He presented his new ideas in an essay entitled Modern Architecture, published in 1896, calling for a new architecture whose forms expressed their functions.
 He had already designed several stations in the new style for the Vienna transit system.
 He now proposed two residential buildings in the new style.